EU leaders seek harmony at a virtual summit after cacophony over response to the Israel-Hamas war

 He said that the leaders would look at ways to help civilians in Israel and Gaza caught up in the war and to work with other countries in the Middle East and Persian Gulf regions to try to prevent the conflict from spreading.

-Associated Press writers Samuel Petrequin in Brussels and Ciaran Giles in Madrid contributed to this report.
+Associated Press writers Samuel Petrequin in Brussels, Geir Moulson in Berlin and Ciaran Giles in Madrid contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.